-The serene, majestic beauty of western Sonoma County's redwood trees are reminder of the primeval redwood forest that covered much of this Northern California area before logging operations began during the 19th century.
+The serene, majestic beauty of western Sonoma County's redwood trees recall the primeval redwood forest that covered much of this Northern California area before logging operations began during the 19th century.
 California coastal redwoods count among the largest and oldest trees in the world.

 Coast redwoods, or Sequoia sempervirens, are the tallest living things in the world, with some extending beyond 370 feet.
 The trees also rank among the oldest things on the planet.
 They're capable of surviving for 2,000 years or longer, although the average life span is roughly 500-700 years.

 Discover the world-famous California coastal redwoods in a way you never imagined.
-Zip through the tops of the trees at a cool 25 miles an hour at Sonoma Canopy Tours (6250 Bohemian Highway, Occidental, 888-494-7868).
+Zip through the tops of the trees at a cool 25 miles an hour at Sonoma Canopy Tours.

-Rent a bike from Wine Country Bikes (61 Front St., Healdsburg, 707-473-0610) to explore western Sonoma County.
+Rent a bike from Getaway Adventures to explore western Sonoma County.
 This cycling center offers changing rooms and showers for a quick refresh between your ride and going out to a great Wine Country dinner.

 For a tamer ride, try the Bohemian Highway, one of the most scenic drives to be found anywhere in California.
 This 10-mile roadway winds through towering redwoods, gorgeous pastures, rocky ravines, and three charming townships, each with its own unique vibe: Freestone, Occidental, and Monte Rio.
 See organic farms and wineries, specialty nurseries, and innovative shops and restaurants along the way.

-The Highland Dell Lodge (21050 River Blvd., Monte Rio, 707-865-2300), built in 1906, helped cement Monte Rio's reputation as a “Vacation Wonderland.”
+The Highland Dell Lodge, built in 1906, helped cement Monte Rio's reputation as a 'Vacation Wonderland.'
 The stunning view of the Russian River and the redwoods, the charm of the historic building, and modern amenities make this a perfect place to unwind and just relax.
-The Riverview Restaurant, open Fridays through Tuesdays, is on site, so have that extra cocktail or share a bottle of wine with dinner.
-It’s only a few steps back to the room.

 When the noise and stress of everyday life get overwhelming, it's time to embrace nature and rejuvenate among these gentle giants.
 Visit Sonoma County and hug a redwood tree today.

-Read our Guide the Russin River Resort Area for more info.
+Read our Guide to the Russian River Resort Area for more info.